MSano1234/MSano1234/README.md

 # Hi there, I'm Mamoud Sano 👋

-## ☁️ Cloud Engineer | AWS Certified Solutions Architect | IT Professional
+## ☁️ AWS Certified Solutions Architect | IT Professional | Cloud & Systems

-I'm an IT professional with hands-on experience building cloud-native applications using AWS and developing business solutions with AWS.

-I enjoy designing scalable cloud architectures, automating business processes, and building production-style applications that demonstrate modern software engineering and cloud best practices.
+I'm an IT professional with 3+ years of technical support experience and hands-on experience building and deploying cloud-based applications with AWS.
+I enjoy solving technical problems, integrating software and systems, and building practical cloud solutions that demonstrate real-world AWS architecture, automation, and application development.
+Currently expanding my skills in cloud engineering, DevOps, infrastructure, and modern application deployment.

 ---